DrummerViking/tools/README.md

 Delete Meeting items from attendees when Organizers already left the company, in Exchange Online.
 You can pass a list of users/room mailboxes, and delete all meetings found from a specific Organizer.

 As this uses EWS, you will need a "master account" with Impersonation permissions.
-Regularly you can run:
+You can run:
 ``` powershell
 New-ManagementRoleAssignment –Name:impersonationAssignmentName –Role:ApplicationImpersonation –User:<Account>
 ```